mariano-dagostino/drock/README.md

 `make setup`

-This will download Laradock and configure drupal.dev as virtualhost.
+This will download Laradock and configure drupal.test as virtualhost.

 And finally just run: